UniExeterRSE/intro-version-control/_episodes/01_intro.md

 ## Welcome

-This workshop was put together by the Research Software Engineering Group supported by a team of volunteers.
-It has been adapted/influenced by [!!! include sources].
+This workshop was put together by the Research Software Engineering Group.
 This is as part of an ongoing initiative to provide training for staff and students to expand their skill sets and position themselves to confidently perform the informatics elements of their research projects in an efficient and reproducible way.
 The programme and workshops are under constant evolution, and we are grateful for your feedback which is a core component of this process.

 We will start by introducing the workshop leaders and helpers.
 We are all here because we are passionate about sharing our knowledge and supporting the